Tiffin, Ohio: History

-American Standard Companies (formerly Great Western Pottery), maker of ceramic kitchen and bath products, operated here from 1899 to 2007.
-It was the largest employer in the city.

-Clifford O. Hanson founded The Hanson Clutch and Machinery Company in Tiffin.
-It was acquired by Pettibone in 1966.
-Pettibone LLC, which today is an affiliate of The Heico Companies, renamed the business unit Tiffin Parts in 1997.
-Operating at the same site since the 1920s, the building on Miami Street is on the National Register of Historic Places.
+The discovery of natural gas in the vicinity in 1888 gave new momentum to the city's industrial development.
+Various companies were founded in or moved to the city during this period, including Webster Industries, Inc., American Standard Companies, Tiffin Glass Works, and the Hanson Clutch and Machinery Company.
+Now known as Tiffin Parts, it has been operating at the same site since the 1920s and is listed on the National Register of Historic Places.

-In the spring of 1913, the Upper Mississippi and Ohio River valleys were ravaged by one of the most devastating floods in the region's history.
-Among those communities which suffered the consequences of that flood was Tiffin, located on the Sandusky River in northwest Ohio.
-During that three-day period, Tiffin sustained more than $1,000,000 in property loss, 46 houses and 2 factories swept away, 10 factories damaged, 69 places of business heavily damaged, 6 bridges within the corporate limits destroyed, and 19 people died.
+In the spring of 1913, the Upper Mississippi and Ohio River valleys were ravaged by Great Flood of 1913.
+During a three-day period, Tiffin sustained more than $1,000,000 in property loss, with 46 houses and 2 factories swept away, 10 factories damaged, 69 places of business heavily damaged, 6 bridges within the corporate limits destroyed, and 19 deaths.

 Ballreich's Bros., a potato chip company, has operated in Tiffin since 1920.
 While the company's retail market is Northern Ohio, its products have a reputation that extends beyond its local retail market; these are available for shipping anywhere via the company's website.
 The company was acquired by a group of local investors in 2019.

-Tiffin St. Paul's United Methodist Church was the first church in the world to be lit by Edison's light bulb, and the first public building in the United States to be wired for electricity.
+In 1884, Tiffin St. Paul's United Methodist Church was the first church in the world to be lit by Thomas Edison's light bulbs, and the second public building in the United States to be wired for electricity, preceded by the Edison Hotel in Sunbury, Pennsylvania in 1883.

-Tiffin is home to a large population of German-Americans, descendants of immigrants largely from the mid-19th century.
-In 1970 Tiffin's peak population was 21,896.
-Since the late 1970s and industrial restructuring, the city has lost industry, jobs and population.
-Many jobs have moved offshore.

 Tiffin is the home of the historic Ritz Theatre, built in 1928 as a vaudeville house; it is in the Italian Renaissance style.
 The Ritz Theatre received extensive renovation and restoration in 1998.

-In 2002, an F3 tornado hit southeast Tiffin, destroying several homes outside city limits.
+On November 10, 2002, an F3 tornado hit southeast Tiffin, destroying several homes outside city limits.
 A new Mercy Hospital of Tiffin was built and opened in July 2008.

-In 2022, Tiffin City Council elected the city's first female mayor, Dawn Iannantuono.
-Iannantuono is the 50th mayor of the City of Tiffin.
+In 2022, Tiffin City Council elected the city's first female mayor, Dawn Iannantuono, a Democrat, following the resignation of former Mayor Aaron Montz, a Republican.
+Iannantuono, who previously served on Tiffin City Council and the Tiffin City Board of Education, was the 50th mayor of the City of Tiffin.
+She decided not to seek another term as mayor, and was succeeded by small business owner and former educator Lee Wilkinson, also a Democrat, who defeated Republican John Spahr in the 2023 general election.

+As of 2023, the estimated population of Tiffin is 17,706 people.